Both AfterPay and OxiPay are pretty big in the Australian market.

 Yes, we accept credit cards, simply because they’re the default payment system for pretty much everything.
 Even though there are certainly some sharks in the credit card waters, the industry is still regulated.

 We also accept cash transfers to our account and are looking into BPay.

 Don’t get me wrong- we don’t want to make it hard for people to give us money, we just don’t want to be part of the debt problem that is perpetuated by easy-debt systems.

 If people want to buy from us and can’t afford it, then we are more than happy to offer an interest-free payment plan.

 Plenty of people have called asking if we offer AfterPay or OxiPay, and to each, we say NO – we offer MeeumPay (I just made that name up).
-What we actually say is we don’t offer OxiPay, but we’re happy for them to pay off the cost of their desired workshop.
+What we actually say is we don’t offer OxiPay, but we are more than happy for them to pay off the cost of their desired workshop over time.

 10-20% down now, with the balance paid however they like, so long as it’s all settled before the workshop rolls around.